LinuxGogley/MIPS_CPU/README.md

 MIPS CPU in Verilog
 ===
-32 bit MIPS CPU with a five stages pipeline
+32 bit MIPS CPU with a five stages pipeline in Verilog

 install Icarus Verilog and GTKWave
 ```sh